Skip to main content

 A few spring onions sitting on a dark wooden surface

-Spring onions need soil that’s thick and rich with organic material.
+Spring onions need soil that’s thick and rich in organic material.
 Mixing compost into the soil can help with this if your soil is naturally poor.
 However, it should also be loose, well-draining, and not too clay-heavy soil.
-Dense or compacted soil can impact spring onion bulbs as they grow, and dense, clay-heavy, or poorly draining soil holds water.
+Dense or compacted soil can impact spring onion bulbs as they grow, and dense, clay-heavy, or poor-draining soil holds water.
 Spring onions need consistently moist soil, but too much standing water can cause the bulbs to rot.
 Avoid low-lying areas that may collect rainwater as well.

 In order to thrive, spring onions need full sun.
 If you don’t have anywhere in your yard or garden that gets full sun, then look for a short-day variety of spring onions.
 These varieties are more tolerant of shade.
 Other varieties tolerate some shade, but it weakens them, leaving them more vulnerable to diseases.